Syrian Arab Navy (Ba'athist Syria): History

-On 29 August 1950, the Syrian Navy was established following the procurement of a few naval vessels from France.
-The initial personnel consisted of army soldiers who had been sent to French naval academies for training.

-29 August is considered an annual holiday for the Syrian navy, which is celebrated every year, and it was also chosen because it was the anniversary of the naval Battle of the Masts in 654.

 Yom Kippur War

-During the Yom Kippur War on 6-7 October 1973, the Syrian Arab Navy engaged for the first time in naval battle with Israeli ships in the Latakia area.
+During the Yom Kippur War on 6–7 October 1973, the Syrian Arab Navy engaged for the first time in naval battle with Israeli ships in the Latakia area.
 It was the first battle in history in which both sides used sea-to-sea missile boats in combat.

-The Israeli Navy had five missile boats launched from the port of Haifa towards the main positions of the Syrian fleet off the coast City.
+The Israeli Navy had five missile boats launched from the port of Haifa towards the main positions of the Syrian fleet off the coast of Latakia.
 At first, the Israeli fleet encountered a small reconnaissance boat, and immediately sank it.
 Then the ships reached a naval minesweeper, which they attacked and immediately downed.

 When the Israeli fleet advanced, it found the main forces of the Syrian fleet, the strongest and most modern militarily, which consisted of three missile boats (two Komar-class missile boats along with an Osa I-class missile boat, a K-123 torpedo boat and a T43-class minesweeper).

 The Syrian boats launched their missiles from a long range that the Israeli ships could not launch from.
 However, the Israeli fleet had an anti-missile system that could mislead its radars and keep them away from their targets.
 In real combat however, they succeeded completely and all the missiles missed the target.
-As a result of the battle, all 5 Syrian ships participating in it were sunk, the Israelis did not suffer any losses.
+As a result of the battle, all five Syrian ships participating in it were sunk, the Israelis did not suffer any losses.

 On 29 August 1989, a Syrian missile boat sank the Maltese tanker Sunshield, which attempted to enter the prohibited zone.

-Syrian civil war
+Syrian Civil War

 During the Syrian Civil War, opposition activists claimed that Syrian Navy warships supported a military attack by government forces against rebels in the city of Latakia.
-But the government's version denied that the city was bombed by sea, as it said that the forces of order are chasing armed groups who are attacking property and using the machine guns and the bombs.
+But the government denied that the city was bombed by sea.